alphonsus/alphonsus/about.md

 ## Hello!

-I am __Alfonz Montelibano__ a.k.a.
-Alphonsus—a full-stack web developer by day, and an indie game developer at [Supernaught](http://twitter.com/_supernaught) by night.
+I am __Alfonz Montelibano__—a full-stack web developer by day, and an indie game developer at [Supernaught](http://twitter.com/_supernaught) by night.
 This website is my [tech blog](/blog) where I talk about web dev, game dev, or just software development in general.

 Check out my [resume here](/resume), my design and front-end [portfolio here](/portfolio), or the complete list of [side projects](/projects) I worked on.